aws-samples/aws-online-data-migration-workshop/module5/README.md

 We are now going to create a target SMB share on the Amazon FSx for Windows File Server instance

-1. Within your Windows EC2 instance, click on the Windows START icon in the bottom left hand corner and type **fsmgmt.msc** and press Enter
+1. Within your Windows Server EC2 instance, click on the Windows **Start** icon in the bottom left hand corner and type **fsmgmt.msc** and press Enter
 2. Click on **Action** and select **Connect to another computer**
-3. Enter in your Amazon FSx for Windows File Server DNS name (e.g. amznfsxnzvcely3.example.com) and select OK
+3. Enter in your Amazon FSx for Windows File Server's DNS name that you used prevoiusly during this workshop, it can be found in the Amazon FSx console (e.g. amznfsxnzvcely3.example.com) and select OK
 4. Context/right-click the **Shares** folder and click **New Share** and select Next
 5. Click Browse
 6. Select d$.
 7. Click Make New Folder.
 8. Name the new folder **myshare**
 9. Select OK
-10. Complete the Create A Shared Folder Wizard, and at the **Shared folder permissions** screen, select **Custom permissions** and then click on **Custom** and enable **Everyone** with **Full Control**
+10. Complete the Create A Shared Folder Wizard, and at the **Shared folder permissions** screen, select **Custom permissions** and then click on **Custom** and enable **Everyone** with **Full Control**, then select OK, and click on Finish twice.

 <br/><br/>